The world of premature ejacualtion sprays can be confusing. If you're ready to give them a try, then let us help you choose the right one.

-Since everyone is different and since experiences can vary considerably depending on the person, that’s not too surprising.
+That’s not too surprising, since everyone is different and since experiences can vary depending on the person or situation.

 "I am not one to review this sort of product but I felt it deserved one after my first use.
 This stuff works!
 Like, it actually freaking works.
 I had two concerns about this product.

 - How and where am I supposed to spray?